The Falcon and the Snowman (album)

-The Falcon and the Snowman is the soundtrack to the film of the same name and was composed and produced by Pat Metheny and Lyle Mays.
+The Falcon and the Snowman is the soundtrack album to the film The Falcon and the Snowman (1985), composed and produced by Pat Metheny and Lyle Mays and performed by the Pat Metheny Group.
 It includes the song "This Is Not America", a major hit sung by David Bowie.
 The music is performed by the Pat Metheny Group with occasional orchestra and choir.

 Track listing

 All songs written by Pat Metheny and Lyle Mays except "This Is Not America", lyrics by David Bowie.